ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 One can see that the codes here are abbreviations, enabling the researcher to immediately understand the issue that they denote because they resemble that issue.

-**Step 9**: Conduct the data analysis-Once the data have been coded and categorized, the researcher can count the frequency of each code or word in the text, and the number of words in each category.
+**Step 9**: Conduct the data analysis.
+Once the data have been coded and categorized, the researcher can count the frequency of each code or word in the text, and the number of words in each category.
 This is the process of retrieval, which may be in multiple modes, for example words, codes, nodes and categories.
 To ensure reliability, Weber (1990: 21–4) suggests that it is advisable at first to work on small samples of text rather than the whole text, to test out the coding and categorization, and make amendments where necessary.

-**Step 10**: Summarizing-By this stage the investigator will be in a position to write a summary of the main features of the situation that have been researched so far.
+**Step 10**: Summarizing.
+By this stage, the investigator will be in a position to write a summary of the main features of the situation that have been researched so far.

-**Step 11**: Making speculative inferences -This is an important stage, for it moves the research from description to inference.
+**Step 11**: Making speculative inferences.
+This is an important stage, for it moves the research from description to inference.

 # **Reliability and Validity in Qualitative Research**
 Patton (2001) states that validity and reliability are two factors which any qualitative researcher should be concerned about while designing a study, analysing results and judging the quality of the study.
-This corresponds to the question that “How can an inquirer persuade his or her audiences that the research findings of an inquiry are worth paying attention to?"
+This corresponds to the following question:
+> “How can an inquirer persuade his or her audiences that the research findings of an inquiry are worth paying attention to?"
 (Lincoln & Guba, 1985, p.
 290).
-Reliability and validity are conceptualized as trustworthiness, rigor and quality in the qualitative paradigm (Golafshani, 2003).
-Basic notions are summarised below.
+Reliability and validity are conceptualized as trustworthiness, rigour and quality in the qualitative paradigm (Golafshani, 2003).
+Basic notions are summarized below.

 **Basic notions** (Cohen, Manion, Morrison, 2018)